CORONAVIRUS TRAVEL UPDATE

 How Soon Are Holidays Expected To Return To Normal

 We saw the situation return to normal across most of Europe from July 2020, albeit with sensible protective measures in place, with Greece in particular, having been almost COVID free up to that point.
-Most airlines operated their full flight schedules to our main destinations of Greece, Turkey, Italy and also Croatia and full summer 2021flights schedules have been on sale for a while.
-The UK Government’s road map to re-opening has been announced with leisure travel likely to re-start from May 17th.
-Plans are well advanced for pre-departure testing in 2021, whilst enhanced hygiene routines and other protective measures have been well proven in all our destinations during the 2020 season.
+Most airlines operated their full flight schedules to our main destinations of Greece, Croatia, France, and Italy and the same is planned for summer 2021 with flights scheduled from May, or in some cases June.
+The UK Government’s road map to re-opening has been announced with leisure travel re-starting from May 17th.
+The requirements for pre-departure testing and exemptions if vaccinated as well as required testing on return have been published, whilst enhanced hygiene routines and other protective measures have been well proven in all our destinations during the 2020 season.
 These measures will be continued for as long as proves necessary, whilst always operating in line with UK and host country advice and guidelines.

 What Additional Precautions Are In Place Abroad

 With holidays operating whilst the virus is still active, guests and crew will need to complete a health questionnaire prior to travel.
 Additionally, we have implemented an enhanced cleaning and sanitisation regime on all vessels and in accommodation units.
 The safety of guests and crew is a top priority for us, so holidays and courses we operate apply protocols that are in line with the advice of the WHO, FCO, and the health and maritime authorities in our host countries.
 For a summary of these measures click here.

 Should We Travel To Specific Destinations Against Foreign Office Advice